The Committee shall be known as the ANZMUSC Clinical Trials Network Scientific Advisory Committee (SAC)

 8. Adoption and Amendment

-These Terms of Reference shall be reviewed annually.
+These Terms of Reference shall be reviewed periodically.
 Changes shall be approved by the ANZMUSC Executive Committee.